Minor in Writing for Television and New Media

 Students do not need a specific software bundle but the following items are required: a DAW (Digital Performer, Pro Tools, or Logic), Kontakt or Komplete, Reason, an audio interface, and a condenser microphone.

 This minor is open to contemporary writing and production majors, film scoring majors, electronic production and design majors, and songwriting majors only.
 Please follow the regular declaration of minor procedure as outlined in the Registration Manual.
 This minor is housed in the Contemporary Writing and Production Department.

 Upon completion of a writing for television and new media minor, students will:

-- Analyze media in order to make appropriate stylistic decisions;
+- analyze media in order to make appropriate stylistic decisions;

-- Deconstruct the music of various genres of media to inform composition;
+- deconstruct the music of various genres of media to inform composition;

-- Write music in different moods, styles, and lengths;
+- write music in different moods, styles, and lengths;

-- Develop a thorough understanding of the collaboration necessary to succeed in television and new media; and
+- develop a thorough understanding of the collaboration necessary to succeed in television and new media; and

-- Prepare a web-based portfolio of their work.
+- prepare a web-based portfolio of their work.